NIVANorge/pyniva/README.md

-* "normal" time series (`TimeSeries` class), which is a time indexes sequence of single numerical (floating point) values, i.e. one numerical value for each time stamp, for this datatype there can also be a quality flag for each measuremen.
+* "normal" time series (`TimeSeries` class), which is a time indexes sequence of single numerical (floating point) values, i.e. one numerical value for each time stamp, for this datatype there can also be a quality flag for each measurement.
   This flag will typically be -1 for "bad quality",
   0 for quality flag not set, or +1 for "good quality".
 When querying data you can filter on the flag (but the actual flags are not returned).